RaouzRouik/smallposh/README.md

 # roadmap

-Add extra doc on usage
+Add extra doc on usage/make usage common between scripts

 Add a privesc script that will go wmic qfe